How to get NFL RedZone without cable: Pricing, features and more

 NFL Sunday Ticket student discount: RedZone for $10

 If you're a student, YouTube TV is offering a student discount so you can get NFL Sunday Ticket at an affordable price.
 Unfortunately, though, you'll need to sign up for Sunday Ticket and RedZone — there's no discount for just RedZone.
-According to YouTube, the student discount option will be available to purchase by September 1, 2023.
+The student discount is currently available but you want to act fast before the price goes up.

 To be eligible for the student plan, you just need to be 18 years of age or older, be enrolled as a student at an accredited college or university and be able to be verified through SheerID, the verification tool that YouTube is using for the student discount.